“Minimizing Your Holding Costs: A Guide to the Top 10 Expenses When Selling Property in Covington and Newport KY in 2023″

 Staging and Marketing Costs

-To attract potential buyers, you may need to invest in staging and marketing your property.
-This can include things like professional photography, home staging services, and marketing materials.
+You may need to invest in staging and marketing your property to attract potential buyers.
+This includes professional photography, home staging services, and marketing materials.
 These costs can add up quickly, especially if you’re working with a real estate agent who charges a marketing fee.
-We’ve written an entire blog about Staging for you and it should help answer all your questions, it’s available for free right HERE.
+We’ve written an entire blog about Staging for you, and it should help answer all your questions; it’s available for free right HERE.

 closing costs